kx0101/design-patterns-notes/builder/how-it-works.md

 - Use the Builder pattern to get rid of a "telescoping constructor" (A constructor with ten optional parameters)
 - Use the Builder pattern when you want your code to be able to create different representations of some product (for example, gaming and workstation computers)
 - Use the Builder pattern to construct Composite trees or other complex objects

+# Cons

+- Can introduce additional complexity due to the extra classes needed (e.g., builders for each product type).
+- May be overkill for simple objects with few attributes or configurations.
+- If the object being constructed is simple, using a builder might seem redundant compared to direct instantiation.